Employment Benefits Can Be A Large Part Of Assets To Be Divided In A Divorce

 The Time Rule

 This rule simply provides that the community interest is the ratio of the benefits that accrued during marriage to the benefits that accrued before marriage or after separation.
-With a grant of options or other equity benefits, the period of accrual starts with the date of the grant of specific number of options or stock and continues until the options or stock vests, i.e., the date the options become exercisable or the stock becomes entirely the property of the employee.
+With a grant of options or other equity benefits, the period of accrual starts with the date of the grant of a specific number of options or shares of stock and continues until the options or stock vests, i.e., the date the options become exercisable or the stock becomes entirely the property of the employee.

 Thus if options were granted 1 year before the date of marriage and vested 1/4th annually, the employee would have a separate property interest of 100% for the first quarter of the grant, 50% in the second quarter, 33% in the third quarter and 25% in the final quarter (assuming the parties did not separate at least until the last quarter of the options vested).
+The community would own the balance of the options, 0% in the first quarter of the grant, and 50%, 67% and 75%, respectively, in the last three quarters.

 Similarly, with a pension the ratio of the time the employee worked for the employer during marriage to the time the employee worked before marriage and after separation determines the community interest in the pension.
 The rest is the separate property of the employee.
 Where the employee remains employed at the same company after separation, the actual ratio of the community and separate property interests cannot be determined until the time the employee leaves the company by retirement or otherwise.